hbowie/practopian-v3/content/hbowie/Why Do We Call It Capitalism .md

 Greatest Hits: true

+Category: 03 - Canonical

 Importance: 10

 Date:   16 Apr 2020

 Index:  capitalism; inequality;

-Minutes to Read: 8
+Minutes to Read: 7

 Image Alt: Multi-armed capitalism with his fingers in all the pies

 Short ID: wdcic

 Teaser:

 As Americans we generally believe in capitalism as a superior economic system, and are typically convinced that our country is run on capitalistic principles.
 But I've been wondering lately: If these things are really true, then why do so few Americans actually possess any capital?

 Body:

 As Americans we generally believe in [capitalism][] as a superior economic system, and are typically convinced that our country is run on capitalistic principles.